"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

 \begin{prop} Assume either that $\cF$ satisfies~{\em [1]}, or that $\cX$ is locally of finite presentation over $S$.
 Assume also that $\xi$ is proper, that $\cF$ is $\mathbf{Art}^{\mathbf{triv}}$-homogeneous, and that the monomorphism $\cZ\to\cF$ is representable by algebraic spaces.
 Then~$\cZ$ is a closed substack of~$\cF$. \end{prop} \begin{proof} We must show (under either set of finiteness assumptions on $\cX$ and $\cF$) that $\cZ \to \cF$ is a closed immersion.
 Since it is a monomorphism, it suffices to show that it is proper.
 As monomorphisms are separated, and as it is locally of finitely presentation (this follows from Lemma~\ref{lem:morphism between limit preserving}, applied to the composite $\cZ\into\cF\to S$, together with Lemma~\ref{lem:limit preserving vs. limit preserving on objects} and~\cite[\href{http://stacks.math.columbia.edu/tag/06CX}{Tag 06CX}]{stacks-project}) it suffices to show that it is universally closed and quasi-compact.
 These are properties that (by definition) can be checked after pulling back by a morphism $W\to\cF$ from a scheme.

 Pulling back the morphisms $\cX \to \cZ \to \cF$ via such a morphism, we obtain morphisms $\cX_{W} \to \cZ_{W} \to W$ with the composite being proper, and the first being surjective (by Lemma~\ref{lem:proper and surjective}).
 We must show that $\cZ_{W} \to W$ is closed, and that, if $W$ is quasi-compact, the same is true of $\cZ_{W}$.
 These are properties that can be checked on the underlying topological spaces.
-So we consider the continuous morphisms $|\cX_{W}| \to |\cZ_{W}| \to |W|$, with the first being surjective and the composite being closed.
+So we consider the continuous morphisms $|\cX_{W}| \to |\cZ_{W}| \to |W|$, with the first being surjective (by~\cite[\href{http://stacks.math.columbia.edu/tag/04XI}{Tag 04XI}]{stacks-project}) and the composite being closed.
 Furthermore, if $|W|$ is quasi-compact, the same is true of $|\cX_{W}|$.
 It follows immediately that the second arrow is closed, and that $|\cZ_{W}|$ is quasi-compact if $|W|$ is.
 This completes the proof of the proposition. \end{proof}

 We will now prove Theorem~\ref{thm:main-intro}, as well as a variant where we assume that $\cF$ satisfies~[1], but make no finiteness assumption on~$\cX$.
-(In fact, as remarked above, we will reduce Theorem~\ref{thm:main-intro} to this case.) \begin{theorem} Suppose that $\xi: \cX \to \cF$ is a proper morphism, where $\cX$ is an algebraic stack and $\cF$ is a stack over $S$ satisfying~{\em [3]}, and that $\cF$ admits versal rings at all finite type points.
+(In fact, as remarked above, we will reduce Theorem~\ref{thm:main-intro} to this case.) \begin{theorem} Let $S$ be a locally Noetherian scheme, all of whose local rings $\mathcal O_{S,s}$ at finite type points $s \in S$ are $G$-rings.
+Suppose that $\xi: \cX \to \cF$ is a proper morphism, where $\cX$ is an algebraic stack and $\cF$ is a stack over $S$ satisfying~{\em [3]}, and that $\cF$ admits versal rings at all finite type points.
 Assume also either that $\cF$ satisfies~{\em [1]}, or that $\cX$ is locally of finite presentation over $S$.
 Let $\cZ$ denote the scheme-theoretic image of $\xi$ as in Definition~{\em \ref{def:stack-theoretic image}}, and suppose that $\cZ$ satisfies~{\em [2]}.